ZiggyCreatures/FusionCache/docs/AdaptiveCaching.md

 Of course ther are some changes that wouldn't make much sense: if for example we change the `FactorySoftTimeout` after the factory has been already executed we shouldn't expect much to happen, right 😅 ?

-## ⏱ Timeouts & Background factory completion
+## ⏱ Timeouts & Background Factory Completion

 Short version: everything works as expected!